-Where I went wrong for a number of years was focusing too narrowly on fixing my golf, rather than widening my focus to explore what the experience was telling me about myself.
+Where I went wrong for a number of years was focusing too narrowly on fixing my golf, rather than widening my perspective to explore what the experience was telling me about myself.

 It was the classic case of not seeing the wood for the trees.

 Many golfers have gone down this path.
 You play poorly.
 You work on that area of your game.
 Next time you play the area you worked on is better, but something else lets you down.
 It took me a number of years before I stopped chasing my tail like this and took a step back.